Touchdowns at the Ballpark: Reversing the Politicization of the Judiciary

 Justice Gorsuch perhaps put it best, “A judge who likes every result he reaches is very likely a bad judge, reaching for results he prefers rather than those the law compels.”
 Our politicization of the judicial process both taints our understanding and threatens the independent judiciary so crucial to American democracy.

-SAMUEL CHEN is the founder and principal director of The Liddell Group, an innovative political, policy, and communications strategy firm.
-He additionally serves as host and anchor of “Face the Issues” and as Adjunct Professor of Political Science at Northampton Community College in Pennsylvania.
-You can follow him on all social media at @SamChen220.
+SAMUEL CHEN is the founder and principal director of The Liddell Group, an innovative strategy firm specializing in politics, policy, and communications.
+He also serves as host of the television program “Face the Issues” and as Adjunct Professor of Political Science at Northampton Community College in Pennsylvania.
+You can follow him at @SamuelChenTV.